physical therapy for stroke patients

 2. Stroke Physiotherapy Exercises on a Daily Basis

 While regular physical activity concentrates on improving your muscle strength, stroke physiotherapy exercises engage your brain, allowing it to send movement-related impulses to your muscles.
-The goal of rehabilitation is to activate neuroplasticity, the brain’s ability to reorganise itself and learn new abilities.
+The goal of rehabilitation is to activate neuroplasticity, the brain’s ability to reorganize itself and learn new abilities.

 When a stroke affects a portion of the brain, neuroplasticity generates new routes to healthy sections of the brain.
 You may give the brain the stimulus it needs to remodel itself and increase function by doing rehab activities at home on a regular and daily basis.